-When he is not trying to improve the world through venture capital, he enjoys having fun with his twin sons, working on old cars, teaching entrepreneurship at a local community college and competing in fitness challenges.
-Also, he serves on some non-profit boards such as the Foothill-DeAnza College Foundation, Computer History Museum, and the Harvard Business School Association of Northern California.
+When he is not trying to improve the world through venture capital, he enjoys having fun with his twin sons, working on classic sports cars and motorcycles, and competing in track & field and strength competitions.
+For the past ten years he has been teaching a business entrepreneurship class course he created at Foothill College and serves on a number of non-profit boards such as the Foothill-De Anza College Foundation, Computer History Museum, and the Harvard Business School Association of Northern California.

 He holds two Bachelor of Science degrees from the University of Michigan, in Electrical Engineering and Computer Engineering, and an MBA from the Harvard Business School.